 India is keen to reduce its growing trade deficit with China by, among other things, upgrading its manufacturing industry.
 To do so, attracting Chinese businesses will be vital.
 China, for its part, is encouraging its companies to explore overseas opportunities as a way of dealing with the cooling market at home.
 Given the sheer size of India's potential demand, it is certain that Chinese businesses will accelerate their investment in India, particularly in infrastructure, telecommunications and the electronics sectors.

 Despite his grim assessment of the future, Ho also sees at least some potential for a turnaround.
-"I have no doubts that Chinatown could provide a comfortable base for Chinese companies looking to enter India," he said.
+"I have no doubt that Chinatown could provide a comfortable base for Chinese companies looking to enter India," he said.